Boys versus Girls

 Girls: They need constructive criticism and praises like “Aren’t you kind..love sharing your toys ?
 Don’t take your friend’s toys..
 Imagine if she took your toys the same way, wouldn’t you feel sad too?

 Experts agree that the best parenting techniques focus on a combination of nature and nurture.
 Yes, boys and girls are naturally different in several ways, but they should be raised in equally nurturing environments.
-Both boys and girls need to be taught the same values: empathy, compassion, respect, confidence and independence.
+Breaking bad parent’s guide which means that both boys and girls need to be taught the same values: empathy, compassion, respect, confidence and independence.
 Physical aggression should carry the same consequences for both genders, and parents should teach their children alternative ways to solve problems.

 When parenting boys versus girls, keep in mind that every child is different.
 Parents should observe the way each child expresses him- or herself, and allow each child to explore varying interests.
 Encourage children to hone their unique gifts, whatever they might be.
 And remember, all children need affection, support, and – most of all – unconditional love.